kiboschool/course-pm-and-design/src/lessons/software-team/design-thinking.md

 - **Fosters collaboration**: design thinking encourages us to collabroate across comapny silos and with our users
 - **Increases innovation**: by asking us to challenge assumptions, design thinking builds our creative muscles

-## Summary
-- Building the right thing requires deep understanding of the customer
-- Design thinking is a creative problem-solving approach that helps us find solutions to user problems
-- We can embark on a human-centric design by following the steps of the design thinking process: Empathy (understanding users, defining their problems), ideation (generating lots of solutions), and refinement (building prototypes, teting withusers, and combining solutions)
-- The steps are not linear!

 ## Optional Resources